spdaly73/gcp-az-vpn-ha/README.md

 - terraform-google-modules/modules/vpn_ha: = 2.2  https://github.com/terraform-google-modules/terraform-google-vpn/tree/master/modules/vpn_ha

 #### Usage
-- See terraform.tfvars for the variable set.
+- See terraform.tfvars for the variable set, in which I think should be fairly self-explanitory.
 I've set some defaults where appropriate, but feel free to modify variables as needed to suit your network build needs for your particular environment.

 #### Version - This Script
 - Current: v0.1